epic-dev/personal-web-page/src/pages/articles/2025-09-23-started-building-flutter-app.md

 The initial MVP of my first mobile app took me a couple of evenings and numerous cups of coffee.
 So, here it is. _(link)_

-The main idea is to learn Dutch noun articles, distinguishing which article ('De' or 'Het') is used where.
+The main idea is to practice Dutch noun articles, learning to distinguish when to use “De” or “Het”.

 <!-- <Picture
   src={frontmatter.image1.src}
   alt={frontmatter.image1.alt}
 /> -->

 But it's not usual memoization of words with articles.
-The app uses spatial memory.
-Which means you need to swipe the card with a word to the correct direction.
+The app leverages spatial memory -- meaning you swipe the card with the word in the correct direction.